 I’m going to see it with two Thai women from work and one of their friends.
-One of the women is obsessed with clothing and shoes, so she can’t wait to see the new fashions in the Sex and the City movie.
+One of the women is obsessed with clothing and shoes, so she can’t wait to see the new fashions in Sex and the City.
 She loves Carrie and Miranda and, in actual fact, dresses very much like Carrie.

 She’s now on her search for her 50th pair of shoes and, like Carrie, she almost bought a pair last week that she “just loved”.
 They didn’t fit her, not even close, but she was so tempted to buy them.
 “They were cute.
 Why not?”

 The difference between her and Carrie though is she gets amazing bargains.
 Her dresses have cost as little as $3.50 and her shoes as little as $3.
 She has amazing style and is pretty, so it’s fun to see her every day and see what she’s wearing today.